Bit-James/Data-Analysis/README.md

 # Data-Analysis
-Preparation of data using data wrangling, data cleaning and replacing missing data, data standardization and binning
+Data analysis is the process of inspecting, cleaning, transforming, and modeling data to extract meaningful insights.
+In this repository, you’ll find:
+- Data cleaning and preprocessing
+- Exploratory Data Analysis (EDA)
+- Statistical analysis
+- Visualizing patterns and trends
+- Model development